Considering a Business Degree? Here’s What You Need to Know

 Is a business degree worth it?

-When it comes to standing out to employers, progressing your career or obtaining a higher salary, a business degree can be a gamechanger.
+When it comes to standing out to employers, progressing your career or obtaining a higher salary, a business degree can be a game-changer.
 Some argue that a business degree is generic, but employers need people who understand every aspect of a business and how one function impacts another.
 Having a breadth of knowledge also gives employees more scope to transition between different roles throughout their careers.
 Equally, if you are attracted to one area of business, there’s always the option to specialise.
-Further down the line, completing a postgraduate business degree like the MSc in International Business Management can make for even better case for that payraise or promotion.
+Interestingly, a 2019 ZipRecruiter survey found that business is one of the least-regretted college majors among job seekers.

 Which business degree is best?

-There are a range of business degrees available in Ireland.
+Luckily, there is a wide range of business degrees available in Ireland.
 If you’re unsure what direction you’d like your career to take, you’re best off starting with a general business degree.
 Alternatively, you might prefer to focus more heavily on one area which you can do through Griffith’s alternative Business degrees:

 - BA (Hons) in Accounting and Finance – one of our popular accounting courses which develops the analytical techniques and economic expertise needed for a career in finance.
 Graduates are also entitled to nine ACCA fundamental exemptions.

-- BA (Hons) in Business (HRM) – a business degree that develops the skills necessary to become an effective and dynamic human resource practitioner in any sector both in Ireland or internationally.
+- BA (Hons) in Business (HRM) – a business degree that develops the skills necessary to become an effective and dynamic human resource practitioner in any sector both in Ireland and internationally.

 Can you get a business degree online?

 Yes.
 Griffith College offers Business Studies via blended learning.
 This study mode gives learners more autonomy over their studies by enabling them to attend weekly online lectures at a time that suits them.
-If you feel you would benefit from more face-to-face class time, however, full-time or part-time might be more suitable.
+However, if you feel you would benefit from more face-to-face class time, full-time or part-time options might be more suitable.